CaiLiLab/MuRaL/docs/usage.rst

 a set of representative sites based on a trained model.
 It is recommended to use the validation sites at the training step whose size is relatively small and representative enough.
-For instance, the following command is for obtaining predicted mutation rates for validation sites of the indel model.
+For instance, the following command is for obtaining predicted mutation rates for validation sites of the INDEL model.

 ::